Usbac/borealis/docs/en/stdlib/file.md

 `getType(string filename): any`

 Returns the type of the file as a string.
-If the file does not exists or is not accesible `null` is returned.
+If the file does not exist or is not accessible `null` is returned.

 Return values are: